fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ❌ The case `Combination` carries multiple data elements

-❌ The values are unlikely to be internal or API-ephemeral.

 In contrast the following type is a reasonable candidate for replacing with `(int|string|float)`:

 ```fsharp